 in place on there own.
 You don't need to waste time threading them on.
 Continue reading Carl’s Slip On Custom Centering Cones→

 Meta Description: Carl likes Sanding Backup Pads (mandrels) that are thin, low profile and HARD.
 He makes his own out of 1/4" plywood and 1/4" flat head bolts.
 He attaches firm and soft foam interface pads to make his hard backup pad softer as needed.

 Click here for a PRINTABLE version of the above blueprint.

-I like to use the "Golden Ratio" (1.618…) when creating hollow forms and wide rim plates.
-It allows me to create things with pleasing proportions found in nature.
+Meta Description: Carl made a set of "Golden Ratio Calipers".
+He likes to use the "Golden Ratio" (1.618…) when turning hollow forms and wide rim plates.
+It allows him to create things with pleasing proportions found in nature.